-Tenants satisfied with the overall service provided by the landlord - 96.3% surveyed and 96.3% (439) were very or fairly satisfied with our overall service.
+Tenants satisfied with the overall service provided by the landlord - 96.3% Where does this figure come from?
+Our Tenants Satisfaction Survey was conducted by an independent company in 2022.
+40% (456) of our tenants were surveyed and 96.3% (439) were very or fairly satisfied with our overall service.